HiveDesk

 Working Hours in Sri Lanka

 Standard working hours in Sri Lanka are 8 hours per day and 48 hours per week.
-Overtime hours are any hours worked beyond the 48-hour weekly threshold.
-Employees working overtime are entitled to an overtime wage of 1.5 times the regular hourly rate.
+Overtime hours are any hours worked beyond the 48-hour weekly threshold, with a maximum of 12 overtime hours per week.
+Employees working overtime are entitled to 1.5 times the regular hourly rate on normal workdays and 2 times the regular rate on rest days and public holidays.

 The legal minimum age for employment is 14 years, but regulations restrict work types and hours for those under 18 to protect against child labor.